How to Build a Sales Funnel for Your Startup

 Set realistic benchmarks based on your industry and size.
 Use tools like Google Analytics, Mixpanel, or HubSpot to track behavior and conversions.

-Step 3: Create Content and Touchpoints for Each Stage
+Create Content and Touchpoints for Each Stage

 Map out what content, messages, and channels will move people from one stage to the next.
 Examples: